Transforming Mazda Through AI

 • Feedback loops for continuous improvement

-By Phase 3 end, Mazda has the option to pursue external certification of our AI management system—demonstrating leadership in responsible AI governance to stakeholders, regulators, and customers.
+By Phase 3 end, MNAO has the option to pursue external certification of our AI management system—demonstrating leadership in responsible AI governance to stakeholders, regulators, and customers.

 Phase 3: Expected Outcomes